Hecht's: Into the suburbs

-In 1947 they opened a large three-story department store in Silver Spring, Maryland, just north of Washington, D.C.
-The wisdom of this move was initially questioned; however, within a few years, more room was needed, and a fourth story was added to the building.
-That store was closed in 1987 and was converted and expanded into City Place Mall, which opened in 1992 and which is now known as Ellsworth Place.
-The second suburban store opened on November 2, 1951, at Parkington in Arlington, Virginia.
+In 1947, they opened a large three-story department store in Silver Spring, Maryland, just north of Washington, D.C.
+The wisdom of this move was initially questioned; however, within a few years, more room was needed.
+A fourth and fifth story were added to the building in 1950 at the corner of Fenton Street and Ellsworth Place.
+In 1955, The Fenton Street side of the building was expanded all the way down to Colesville RD.
+That store was closed in October of 1987 and was converted and expanded into City Place Mall, which opened in 1992 and which is now known as Ellsworth Place.
+The second suburban store opened on November 2, 1951, at Parkington in Arlington County, Virginia.
 It cost $6.5 million to construct the 300000 sqft store and it was the largest suburban department store on the east coast at that time.
 On November 2, 1958, Maryland Gov. Theodore R. McKeldin ceremonially opened the third suburban D.C.
 Hecht Company store at Prince George's Plaza in Hyattsville.
 Gov. J. Millard Tawes did the honors on August 29, 1960, when he opened the fourth suburban D.C. location, the 168000 sqft store at Marlow Heights Shopping Center.